beNative/git-automation/FUNCTIONAL_MANUAL.md

 5. Continue adding, configuring, and re-ordering steps.

 #### History Tab (Git Only)
-Displays a detailed list of the 30 most recent commits, including the author, date, and full commit message.
+Displays a detailed list of commits, including the author, date, and full commit message.
+You can search through the history and load more commits as you scroll.

 #### Branches Tab (Git Only)
 Provides a full interface to manage your Git branches.
 You can: